University Athletic Association of the Philippines: History

 In 1952, University of the East, Adamson University, Manila Central University, and University of Manila were granted two-year probationary membership to the UAAP.
-After the two-year probationary period, UE and MCU was accepted as a regular member into the league in 1954.
+After the two-year probationary period, UE and MCU were accepted as regular members in 1954.
 MCU remained until its pull-out in 1962.
-The other two universities (Adamson and UM) were dropped from the UAAP due to their inability to comply with the league requirements.
+The other two universities (Adamson and UM) were dropped from the UAAP due to their inability to comply with league requirements.

-In 1970, Adamson University reapplied for admission to the league with a two-year probationary period and in 1974, Adamson successfully hosted the 1974–75 athletic season paving the way for its permanent membership into the league.
+In 1970, Adamson University reapplied for admission to the league with a two-year probationary period and in 1974, Adamson successfully hosted the 1974–75 athletic season, paving the way for its permanent membership into the league.

 In 1978, the UAAP admitted Ateneo de Manila University into the league while De La Salle University joined in 1986.

-In 2020, the 2019-20 competition was initially intended to end in May that year.
+In 2020, the 2019–20 competition was initially intended to end in May that year.
 However, the competition abruptly ended early in April due to the outbreak of COVID-19 pandemic.
-Because of the ongoing pandemic, the planned 2020-21 tournament was cancelled, the first in peacetime.
+Because of the ongoing pandemic, the planned 2020–21 tournament was cancelled, the first in peacetime.
 The league resumed the tournament on March 26, 2022 with its 84th season.

+On August 20, 2024, the UAAP announced a proposal for a new 6,000-capacity indoor arena tentatively named the "Home of the UAAP".
+The proposed venue would be located in Pasig and is planned to open in 2027, in time for the association's 90th season.
+The arena will be constructed on a 1.8-hectare site across from the Bridgetowne estate, in partnership with Akari Lighting & Technology Corporation.
+Groundbreaking for the arena commenced on October 24, 2025.
+The planned seating capacity was also increased to over 8,000, and the arena will also be open to other leagues such as the PBA, PVL, and NCAA.